Safety & Security

 Cory Zelenak, School Police Officer

-Officers Aaron Vanatta, David Watts, Thomas Liberty, and Cory Zelenak believe that school safety begins with quality relationships between staff, students and their families which creates a culture where safety is the responsibility of our entire school community, not simply faculty, staff and law enforcement.
+Officers David Watts, Glen Sovich, Thomas Liberty, and Cory Zelenak believe that school safety begins with quality relationships between staff, students and their families which creates a culture where safety is the responsibility of our entire school community, not simply faculty, staff and law enforcement.

 Officer Thomas Liberty joined Quaker Valley in 2022, after retiring from the New Sewickley Township Police Department in Beaver County where he served for 21 years.
 Officer Liberty was assigned as the school resource officer in the Freedom Area School District for his last eight years in New Sewickley where he implemented a variety of programs and safety protocols.
 In 2019, he was recognized with the Guy “Tippy” Tyler Juvenile Justice Award from the Beaver County District Attorney’s office.
 This award is given to officers who display exemplary work and outstanding achievement in the area of juvenile justice and education.